josedamianm/AI_Server/readme.md

 ## Hostinger

 If you want to follow along with everything I am doing, you can sign up for a Hostinger account at [Hostinger](https://hostinger.com/mattw) and use the coupon code `mattw` for 10% off.
 Select the KVM2 plan.
 You can choose any template you like, but I am going to start with just the Docker install.
+Once it is setup, either use the web terminal interface or ssh into the root user.
+You should see a `ssh root@ipaddress` command.
+Copy that and run it on your local machine.
+Enter the password you specified when you created the account.

+Run `git clone https://github.com/technovangelist/homelab.git` to clone this repo. cd into the homelab directory and run `./prep.sh` to prepare the system.
+Optionally review prep.sh to see what it does.

-Once it is setup, SSH into the server as the user root and we need to do a few things.
+SSH into the server as the user root and we need to do a few things.

-1. Create a new user account.
-You could use the default `ubuntu` user, but I prefer to create a new one for my name, matt.
-You use your name. `adduser matt`.
-2. Allow the user to sudo: `usermod -aG sudo matt`
-3. Add your user to the docker group: `sudo usermod -aG docker matt`
-4. Log out and copy your public key to the server: `ssh-copy-id -i keyname matt@<your-server-ip>`
-5. SSH in as the new user: `ssh matt@<your-server-ip>`
-6. Edit /etc/ssh/sshd_config

-    a.
-Change `PasswordAuthentication` from `yes` to `no`

-    b.
-Change `PermitRootLogin` from `yes` to `no`

-    c.
-Change `UsePAM` from `yes` to `no`

-7. Delete /etc/ssh/sshd_config.d/50-cloud-init.conf
-8. Restart the ssh service: `sudo systemctl restart ssh`
-9. Log out and log back in as your new user.
-10. Clone this repo to your home directory: `git clone https://github.com/technovangelist/homelab.git`
+The first step is to clone this repo to your home directory: `git clone https://github.com/technovangelist/homelab.git`.

+Next, we need to prepare the system for our user.
+Run the `prep.sh` script: `./prep.sh`.
+This does a lot to prep the server, like secure SSH and more.
+You can see the details in the video or read the script.

 ## Tailscale

-The first step is to get a Tailscale account and add you home machine to your tailnet.
+Then you need to get a Tailscale account and add you home machine to your tailnet.
 You can do this by downloading the Tailscale app from the [Tailscale website](https://tailscale.com/).

 After its installed, you need a key to add your docker containers to the tailnet.
 I found the easiest way to do it is to add the key to a docker secret.